Paraxanthine (Enfinity)

 Upside Rationale

-Paraxanthine (Enfinity) scores 5.6/10 because its upside is concentrated in acute cognition, energy, and exercise-adjacent performance.
-The clearest anchor is double-blind crossover cognition work and emerging exercise data, so the rating rewards the specific use cases while staying conservative about claims beyond them.
+Paraxanthine (Enfinity) earns a worth-trying rating because its upside is concentrated in acute cognition, energy, and exercise-adjacent performance.
+The clearest anchor is double-blind crossover cognition work plus emerging exercise data, so the score rewards those specific use cases while staying honest about claims beyond them.
+Paraxanthine is the primary metabolite of caffeine, which is part of why caffeine-sensitive readers report a cleaner stimulant feel with less jitter and shorter tail.
+I treat it as a targeted swap for caffeine in people who tolerate caffeine poorly, not as a new category of nootropic.

-Efficacy (3.8/5.0): Paraxanthine earns this efficacy score because the best signals map to acute cognition, energy, and exercise-adjacent performance.
-Yoo et al. 2021 is the main anchor, while Yoo et al. 2024 helps define where the signal remains preliminary.
+Efficacy (3.5/5.0): Paraxanthine earns a mid-pack efficacy score because the best signals map to acute cognition, energy, and exercise-adjacent performance rather than long-term outcomes.
+Yoo et al. 2021 is the main anchor, a double-blind crossover showing improved reaction time and attention, while Yoo et al. 2024 extends the acute performance picture.
+The effect is real and repeatable in the studied tasks, but it is an acute lever, so the score reflects a dependable short-window benefit rather than a transformative one.

 | Dimension | Weight | Score | Visual | Weighted |